corelayer/corelogic/README.md

 bind cs vserver CS_PUB012_HTTP -policyName CSP_CL10_6_FQDN_ANY -priority 10614
 bind cs vserver CS_PUB012_HTTP -policyName CSP_CL10_6_WILD_ANY -priority 10615
 bind cs vserver CS_PUB012_HTTP -lbvserver VS_NO_SERVICE_HTTP
-bind policy stringmap SM_IP_CONTROL cs_pub012_http "list=denylist;"
+bind policy stringmap SM_IP_CONTROL cs_pub012_http "list=blocklist;"
 ```

 ### Configuration
-#### Allowlist/Denylist
+#### Allowlist/Blocklist
-By default, all content-switching virtual servers are set to have a denylist of IP addresses.
+By default, all content-switching virtual servers are set to have a blocklist of IP addresses.
 This means that all source IP addresses are allowed to access the content-switching virtual server, unless there is an entry in `SM_IP_CONTROL`.
 To change the behavior of the content-switching virtual to be a allowlist, all you need to do is change the entry.